 Motions to Strengthen Switzerland's Attractiveness as a Business Location

-The OECD/G20 project on the taxation of the digital economy comprises a profit redistribution (Pillar 1) and the introduction of a global minimum tax of 15% for large corporations (Pillar 2).
-While Pillar 1 is blocked, Pillar 2, the global minimum tax, has already been implemented by various countries, including Switzerland.
-In January 2026, the OECD published the so-called Side-by-Side Package, which effectively exempts US companies from the OECD minimum tax by recognizing the American system.
-Among other things, the package also includes OECD-compliant tax relief on labor costs and investments.
-SwissHoldings is committed to ensuring that Switzerland examines how it can use this to strengthen its own attractiveness as a business location.
+The OECD/G20 project on the taxation of the digital economy comprises a profit redistribution mechanism (Pillar 1) and the introduction of a global minimum tax of 15% for large corpora-tions (Pillar 2).
+Whilst Pillar 1 remains stalled, Pillar 2 – the global minimum tax – has already been implemented by various countries, including Switzerland.
+In January 2026, the OECD pub-lished the so-called Side-by-Side Package, which effectively exempts US companies from the OECD minimum tax through the recognition of the American system.
+Among other things, the package also includes OECD-compliant tax relief on labour costs and investments.
+Swiss Holdings is committed to ensuring that Switzerland takes measures as quickly as possible to make use of the new opportunities to strengthen its own attractiveness as a business location.

 Read more